y-bash/go-gaga/cmd/vert/README.md

 # Vert

-Vert is a utility to convert text to vertical writing.
+Vert is a utility to convert text files to vertical printing.

 ## Usage: